Procurement and Purchasing

 Sole source: the vendor being used is the only one who provides the good or service needed by the college.

-Economic: goods or services from another vendor would result in incompatibility with existing goods or services; require substantial time of money to use due to training requirements, retrofitting, etc.; and/or goods or services are offered at a substantial discount.
+Economic: goods or services from another vendor would result in incompatibility with existing goods or services; require substantial time or money to use due to training requirements, retrofitting, etc.; and/or goods or services are offered at a substantial discount.

 States other than Colorado where the college has successfully filed for tax exemption